 Mental stress for product managers is at an all-time high.
-More and more product managers are stating they are burnt out.
+More and more, they are stating they are burnt out.

 Could this be from one your team members?